 The first time I wrote something was seven years ago – a poem.
 No one read it.

-I’ve been writing on a regular since more than 2 years, and believe me, it still feels as much delighting as it felt when I started.
+I’ve been writing on a regular for more than 2 years, and believe me, it still feels as much delighting as it felt when I started.
 It feels even more delighting when I say more than 2 years.
 I don’t get bored.

 And I wish the same for everyone else.
 I wish everyone had a passion in their life.